Black-Beard-Sdk/Black.Beard.Configurations/README.md

 # Black.Beard.Configurations
-Manage configuration loading and save in SqlServer
+Manage configuration loading and save with SqlServer